Gulgrot/pantheon-generator/README.md

 - **Species-Linked Names**: Generated deity names are now tied directly to the selected species (e.g., Drawn from `names-human.md`, `names-dwarf.md`, etc.).
 - **Refactored `genPantheon.md`**: The main generator template has been reorganized for better readability and easier maintenance (utility functions, name handling, deity creation, and file-creation logic are now clearly separated).
 - **Automatic Overview Naming**: When you generate a pantheon, the overview note is now automatically renamed to match the species (e.g., “Human Pantheon”, “Dwarf Pantheon 2”, etc.).
-- **Improved Folder Structure**: Pantheon overviews are now organized `2-World/Cosmology/Deities).
+- **Improved Folder Structure**: Pantheon overviews are now organized under `2-World/Cosmology/Deities`.
-	- This subfolder now needs to be preserved and cannot be deleted.
+  - This subfolder must be preserved; recreate it if deleted.
-	- If deleted, simply just recreate it.

 ---